DharmeshMishra1/demo-repo/README.md

 # demo-repo
-This repository is made with a  purpose to learn GIT
+This repository is made with a  purpose to learn GIT and I am in the process of learning.